808records/808records.github.io/_posts/1981-03-21-yellow-magic-orchestra_1000-knives.md

   - Synth-pop

 additional_info: |
-  1000 Knives features one of the earliest uses of the TR-808 for a live performance and recording.
+  1000 Knives features the earliest documented use of the TR-808 for a live performance (1980) and recording (1981) on their album BGM.
 The track is a rendition of band member Ryuichi Sakamoto's "Thousand Knives" (1978).

 # ATTRIBUTION
 author: matt-grey